BernardoGG/AL_genomic_importation_sampling/README.md

 sh get_me_genetic_distances.sh
 ```

 This will prompt an interactive warning on your terminal stating that the operation may take a few hours to run, and will require you to ackowledge this (i.e., type 'y' or 'yes') to proceed.
-The script will then activate the accompanying genetic_distance_estimator.R file which produces the pairwise genetic distance matrices and saves them in RData format.
+The script will then activate the accompanying genetic_distance_estimator.R file which produces the pairwise genetic distance matrices and saves them in RData format in the [`genetic_distance_matrices`](epidemic_simulation_data/genetic_distance_matrices) folder (which remains empty in this repository).